-You’ll need green paint, blue paint, and paintbrushes.
 Have your family name any Christmas traditions you practice.
 Then read the traditions below to learn what people in other areas of the world do.
-Talk about why you think each tradition helps focus on Jesus-or distracts from him.
+Talk about why you think each tradition helps to focus on Jesus — or distracts from him.
 Paint your ornament to look like a globe.
 After it dries, hang it on your tree and pray for the people in each country you learned about.

 - In Mumbai, India, people string paper lanterns between houses so it seems like stars float above you as you walk down the road.

 - In Bethlehem, many people have special services in Shepherd’s Fields or the Church of the Nativity.
 Many people paint crosses on their door.

 - In Brazil, it’s customary to build “electric trees”— trees made solely out of electric lights.